banner-bg

 To obtain a childcare license in Texas, you must complete all steps in the application process.
 Below you’ll find a detailed outline of what to expect whether you want to open a home or center-based program.

-Home-based center application process
+Home-based childcare program application process

 Step 1: Attend a child care home pre-application class